CHBDNW/Final-Project/README.md

 It implements a simple and user-friendly frontend coded in React and Javascript, and an SQL back end.

 You can view the JS files in client/SRC/Components.
+There is a quick video demonstration called HEALTHY Demonstration 2, my apologies for the low resolution - GitHub only allows a 25mb file.

 --Chris Hontos, 2023.